Budapestby VisitCity Guides

 Skip physical SIMs - activate Budapest mobile data instantly with eSIM technology

-Jetpac provides data-only plans ranging from 1GB valid for 4 days ($1) to 40GB valid for 30 days ($35).
-Their service uses Yettel/Vodafone networks with 5G support where available.
+Jetpac has data-only plans from 1GB for 4 days ($1) up to 40GB for 30 days ($35).
+They use Yettel/Vodafone networks and you get 5G where it's available.

-SimOptions features Europe-wide plans with both data and calls, starting from $15.90 for 15GB valid for 15 days, up to $55.90 for 70GB plus unlimited calls valid for 28 days.
+SimOptions has Europe-wide plans that include both data and calls.
+They start from $15.90 for 15GB valid for 15 days, going up to $55.90 for 70GB plus unlimited calls for 28 days.

 Pocket WiFi Rentals

-For families or groups traveling together, pocket WiFi rentals provide an excellent solution.
-These portable devices create a private WiFi hotspot that multiple devices can connect to simultaneously.
+If you're traveling with family or a group, pocket WiFi rentals are pretty great.
+These little devices create a private WiFi hotspot that lots of devices can connect to at the same time.

 Hand holding small white 4G portable WiFi router device next to smartphone